Stay Safer as Overdose Deaths Increase

 During the COVID-19 pandemic, there has been a staggering increase in overdose deaths.
 The illegal drug supply in B.C. is more toxic than ever and unpredictable.
 Every region of the province is being impacted.

-For the first time since 2018, the BC Coroners Service reported over 100 overdose deaths in back-to-back months – 112 in March and 117 in April and 170 in May.
-In May, overdoses deaths were the highest ever recorded for one month in B.C.
+For the first time since 2018, the BC Coroners Service reported over 100 overdose deaths in back-to-back months – 117 in April and 170 in May and 175 in June.
+In June, overdoses deaths were the highest ever recorded for one month in B.C.

 These numbers are devastating.
 People are losing their loved ones – family, friends, neighbours, co-workers.

 These losses and suffering can be prevented.
 Now more than ever, as B.C. faces two public health emergencies, it is time to come together and talk about ways to stay safer.